sonic-net/SONiC/doc/mgmt/Certificate_Management.md

 The certificate management functionality will be implemented using new YANG models and accompanying KLISH CLI.
 The functionality of generating new certificate and key pairs, signing request, downloading and installing will be implemented in a python script that the CLI will call.
 The script will use the already installed openssl tools on the system for the certificate generation, signing etc. The downloading of the certificates from remote locations will be handled with calls to curl.

 To monitor the certificates validity and the correct configuration of the services, new periodically called functions will be added to SONiC sysmonitor.py script.
-These functions will be responsible for creating alarms and events.
+These functions will be responsible for creating alarms and events and downloading CRL lists.

 ### 1.3.2 YANG Model